sciseim/PCaWGS/README.md

 Inge Seim, Penny L. Jeffery, Patrick B. Thomas, Colleen C. Nelson, Lisa K. Chopin. *Whole-genome sequence of the metastatic PC3 and LNCaP human prostate cancer cell lines*

 *Summary*:
 See individual scripts for additional information.
-Genome assemblies (in FASTA format available at ZENODO) and a BLAST server at [ghrelinlab.org](http://ghrelinlab.org).
+Genome assemblies (in FASTA format available at ZENODO) and a BLAST server can be found at [ghrelinlab.org](http://ghrelinlab.org).

 de novo genome assembly
 `1A-sga-assembly.sh`: *de novo* genome assembly using [SGA](http://genome.cshlp.org/content/22/3/549.long).
 Formatted for usage on a HPC usage, but requires <150GB RAM and will work on modern desktops.